petek222/LastMeal_Backend/pantry.md

 ## Register

-Used to create a new user account
+Used to create a new pantry ingredient

 **URL** : `/v1/pantry/create/<username>`